Optus prepaid plans and recharges: Are they the best value?

 The closest comparable Optus Choice Plan (Optus BYO) is the $59 Choice Plan.
 For $59 per month, the Choice Plan gets you 100GB of data to play around with, unlimited calls and text, as well as 2GB of roaming.

 That’s a 60% increase in value if you opt for the Optus Choice $59 Plan.

 So why wouldn’t you opt for the Choice Plan over the prepaid option?
 Firstly, people don’t like the idea of being ‘locked in’ with a postpaid contract but times have changed and these days you can nab the same value that used to be associated with a 24-month contract on a low-commitment month-to-month plan.
 In fact, none of Optus’ current plans will lock you in.
 Even the provider’s phone plans are month-to-month and the only thing you need to decide is whether you want to pay off your attached handset over 12, 24 or 36 months.

 The next thing prepaid diehards worry about is bill shock.
 Now, this is still a valid concern but it’s less of a worry than it used to be.
 These days, the most Optus will sting you for going over your data is $10 per GB which is an expensive way to browse the internet, sure, but not quite as exorbitant as it used to be.
 Plus, Optus will flick you a text when you’re nearing your usage limit at 50%, 85% and 100% so you know when it’s time to cool your jets and reserve some data until the billing month lapses.
 There are other ways you can get yourself into trouble, like calling premium numbers or travelling overseas but for everyday use, you’ve really got to try to rack up a bill.

-Here’s a small selection of popular postpaid SIM-only plans from Optus.
+See our guide on the difference between prepaid and postpaid plans generally for more information.
+Alternatively, here’s a small selection of popular postpaid SIM-only plans from Optus.

 How can I buy an Optus recharge?